 Sick Note for Burnout

-Burnout is classified by the World Health Organisation (ICD-11, code QD85) as an occupational syndrome resulting from chronic workplace pressure that has not been successfully managed.
-It is not simply feeling tired or having a bad week.
-Burnout is a state of complete physical and emotional depletion that develops over months or years of sustained overwork.
+Burnout is classified by the World Health Organisation under ICD-11 (code QD85) as an occupational syndrome resulting from chronic workplace pressure that has not been successfully managed.
+It is not simply feeling tired or having a difficult week.
+Burnout is a state of complete physical and emotional depletion that develops over months or years of sustained overwork, and it can make continuing in your role impossible without time off and meaningful recovery.

-The three defining characteristics of burnout are emotional exhaustion (feeling drained and unable to cope), depersonalisation (growing detachment, cynicism, or negativity toward your work), and reduced personal accomplishment (a persistent sense that nothing you do matters or makes a difference).
+The three defining characteristics recognised by the WHO are emotional exhaustion (feeling drained and unable to cope), depersonalisation (growing detachment, cynicism, or negativity toward your work), and reduced personal accomplishment (a persistent sense that nothing you do makes a difference).

 Burnout vs stress: what is the difference?

 Burnout and stress are related but clinically distinct.
 Understanding the difference matters because the recovery approach, timeline, and workplace response are different for each.
 Stress is typically a response to identifiable external pressures that eases when those pressures are removed.
-Burnout is the result of prolonged, unresolved stress and persists even after the source of pressure is addressed.
+Burnout is the result of prolonged, unresolved stress, and it persists even after the source of pressure is addressed.
+The NHS describes stress as a feeling of being overwhelmed, while noting that prolonged stress can lead to more serious conditions including burnout and depression.

-If your situation is primarily driven by a specific workplace pressure such as a difficult manager, unrealistic deadlines, or a hostile environment, our stress leave certificate page may be more relevant.
-If you feel completely depleted, detached, and unable to function regardless of what changes at work, burnout is the more accurate description.
+If your situation is primarily driven by a specific workplace pressure such as a difficult manager, unrealistic deadlines, or a hostile environment, our stress leave certificate page covers that scenario specifically.
+If you feel completely depleted, detached, and unable to function regardless of what changes at work, burnout is the more accurate description and this page applies.

 Can you get a sick note for burnout in the UK?

 Yes.
-Although burnout is not classified as a standalone medical diagnosis in UK primary care (ICD-10 does not list it separately), it is widely recognised by GPs as a legitimate reason for sick leave.
-In practice, a doctor will assess your symptoms, their severity, and their impact on your ability to work.
-The sick note may describe your condition as burnout, emotional exhaustion, fatigue, or adjustment disorder depending on the clinical presentation.
+Although burnout is not listed as a standalone diagnostic code in ICD-10 (which UK primary care still uses for coding), it is widely recognised by GPs and occupational health professionals as a legitimate reason for sick leave.
+The WHO's inclusion of burnout in ICD-11 as an occupational syndrome (code QD85) has further strengthened its clinical recognition.
+In practice, a doctor assesses your symptoms, their severity, and their impact on your ability to work.
+The sick note may describe your condition as burnout, emotional exhaustion, occupational fatigue, or adjustment disorder depending on the clinical presentation.

-You do not need a formal diagnosis, a referral, or a history of treatment.
-The doctor assesses your current state and determines whether you are fit for work.
-If the clinical evidence supports time off, a sick note is issued.
+You do not need a formal diagnosis, a referral to a specialist, or a history of treatment.
+The doctor assesses your current state and determines whether you are fit for work based on the clinical evidence.
+If the evidence supports time off, a sick note is issued.
+If the doctor determines a certificate cannot be issued on clinical grounds, you receive a full refund.

 How to get signed off work for burnout online

-You do not need to visit a GP surgery.
-MedicalCert connects you with a GMC-registered doctor who reviews your case online.
+You do not need to visit a GP surgery or wait weeks for an appointment.
+MedicalCert connects you with a GMC-registered doctor who reviews your case online and issues a signed sick note.

 Describe your symptoms, how long you have been feeling this way, and how burnout is affecting your ability to work.
-Include details about workload, hours, and any previous attempts to address the situation.
+Include details about workload, hours, and any previous attempts to address the situation with your employer.

 Upload supporting evidence